Robust Point Matching with Distance Profiles: Introduction

-A formal mathematical framework for matching \citep{memoli2011gromov} conceptualizes objects as metric measure spaces, which are essentially probability measures defined on suitable metric spaces.
-In practice, of course, objects are not fully available and thus approximated by suitable point clouds, say, $\{X_1, \ldots, X_n\}$ and $\{Y_1, \ldots, Y_m\}$ on $\R^d$, respectively, and the practical goal is to match these point clouds.
-Quadratic matching is one of the most standard approaches to this problem, which formulates and solves a quadratic program based on pairwise distances $\{\|X_i - X_\ell\|_2\}_{i, \ell = 1}^{n}$ and $\{\|Y_j - Y_\ell\|_2\}_{j, \ell = 1}^{m}$.
+One formal mathematical framework for matching \citep{memoli2011gromov} is to conceptualize objects as metric measure spaces, which are essentially probability measures defined on suitable metric spaces.
+In practice, of course, objects are not fully available and thus approximated by suitable point clouds, say, $\{X_1, \ldots, X_n\}$ and $\{Y_1, \ldots, Y_m\}$ on metric spaces $(\cX, d_\cX)$ and $(\cY, d_\cY)$, respectively, and the practical goal is to match these point clouds.
+Quadratic matching is one of the most standard approaches to this problem, which formulates and solves a quadratic program based on pairwise distances $\{d_\cX(X_i, X_\ell)\}_{i, \ell = 1}^{n}$ and $\{d_\cY(Y_j, Y_\ell)\}_{j, \ell = 1}^{m}$.
 When $n = m$, quadratic matching finds a one-to-one correspondence that aligns the pairwise distances as closely as possible, which is formulated as a Quadratic Assignment Problem (QAP) \citep{koopmans1957assignment,loiola2007survey}.
 When $n \neq m$, the notion of correspondence is relaxed to soft assignments or couplings, leading to the formulation of the Gromov-Wasserstein distance \citep{memoli2011gromov}, which has been increasingly used in applications, such as word alignment \citep{alvarez2018gromov}, statistical inference \citep{brecheteau2019statistical,weitkamp2022distribution}, and generative modeling \citep{bunne2019learning,hur2024reversible}.
-On the practical side, however, quadratic matching requires solving a quadratic program that is NP-hard in general, and thus needs to rely on several methods, such as convex relaxation \citep{aflalo2015convex}, semidefinite relaxation \citep{zhao1998semidefinite,kezurer2015tight}, spectral relaxation \citep{leordeanu2005spectral}, or entropic regularization \citep{rangarajan1999convergence,solomon2016entropic,peyre2016gromov}.
+On the practical side, however, quadratic matching requires solving a quadratic program that is NP-hard in general, and thus is approximated by several methods, such as convex relaxation \citep{aflalo2015convex}, semidefinite relaxation \citep{zhao1998semidefinite,kezurer2015tight}, spectral relaxation \citep{leordeanu2005spectral}, or entropic regularization \citep{rangarajan1999convergence,solomon2016entropic,peyre2016gromov}.